Antisemitism in 21st-century Germany: Responses

+Official responses

 In October 2024, Felix Klein, Germany's Commissioner for Jewish Life and the Fight against Antisemitism, said that "open and aggressive antisemitism", which is a "poison for social cohesion", was "stronger than at any time since 1945".
 Also in October 2024, Thomas Strobl, Interior Minister of Baden-Württemberg, reassured the Jewish community that they will be protected amid rising antisemitism.

 In September 2025, in a speech delivered at the reopening of the Synagogue on Reichenbachstraße in Munich, Chancellor Friedrich Merz was moved to tears as he emphasized that antisemitism had never disappeared from Germany and that, after the Holocaust, the Nazi period was suppressed rather than confronted with due acknowledgment of guilt.
 He pledged to combat all forms of antisemitism and, with reference to migration, declared: "Since October 7, it has become undeniable: in politics and society we have closed our eyes for far too long to the fact that among those who have come to Germany in recent decades, a part were socialized in countries where antisemitism is virtually a state doctrine and where hatred of Israel is taught to children already in school.
 Since then, we have been experiencing a new wave of antisemitism - both in its old and in new forms.
 That is why I promise: this Federal Government and I declare war on every form of antisemitism in Germany".

+In light of reports showing a rise in antisemitic incidents across Germany, including attacks on a pro‑Israel demonstration in Kiel and controversial remarks at the Berlinale film festival, in March 2026, the state government of Schleswig‑Holstein proposed tightening criminal laws to better address antisemitism and anti‑Israel agitation.
+The initiative, led by Minister‑President Daniel Günther, would classify hatred against Jews and Israelis as particularly serious cases of incitement to hatred and increase minimum sentences in such cases.

+On 25 August 2026, the government of Schleswig-Holstein presented an action plan to combat antisemitism and promote Jewish life.
+The plan includes 31 new measures, including for preventing antisemitism in schools and other educational settings, further training, possible appointment of antisemitism commissioners at state universities, consideration of Jewish holidays in examination scheduling, and a lecture series on remembrance culture and antisemitism prevention.

+In September 2026, the Hamburg branch of the Christian Democratic Union (CDU) presented a twelve-point action plan against local antisemitism.
+The plan was developed with former Hamburg Commissioner for Jewish Life and Antisemitism Stefan Hensel.
+It included mandatory training on antisemitism for teachers, greater opportunities for pupils to engage with Jewish life, a city partnership with an Israeli city, and progress on the planned reconstruction of the Bornplatz synagogue.

+Opinions and comment

+In 2002, the historian Julius Schoeps said that "resolutions by the German parliament to reject antisemitism are drivel of the worst kind" and "all those ineffective actions are presented to the world as a strong defense against the charge of antisemitism.
+The truth is: no one is really interested in these matters.
+No one really cares."